Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • the risk is the chance, high or low, that somebody could be harmed by these and other hazards, together with an indication of how serious the harm could be.

-The International Labour Organization (ILO) recommends a five-step process for conducting a risk assessment:
+1. The International Labor Organization (ILO) recommends a five-step process for conducting a risk assessment:

-1. Identify the hazards.
+2. Identify the hazards.
 What are the workplace risks that could cause harm?
-This table, plus the SPTF’s online template offers examples of hazards common to microfinance service providers.
-It is not exhaustive.
 To consider other hazards to assess, you may want to:

 • consult other examples of risk assessment tools (see resources at the end of this section);

-• walk around the office and note items that might pose a risk;
+• walk around the offices and note items that might pose a risk;

 • and consult reports documenting past workplace accidents.

-2. For each hazard, identify who might be harmed and how.
+3. For each hazard, identify who might be harmed/ affected and how.

 Example of incident procedure in action

 A loan officer sustains injuries when his motorbike slips off the road, due to worn treads on the bike tires.
-The HR manager documents the accident and then submits the case to senior management.
-Management advises the employee to seek medical attention, which is covered by workplace insurance.
-Additionally, management determines that the institution will start inspecting all motorbike tires on a monthly basis and promptly replace worn tires.
+The HR manager advises the employee to seek medical attention (if needed, which is covered by workplace insurance) documents the accident, and then submits the case with the recommendation of inspecting all motorbike tires on a quarterly/bi-annally basis with prompt replacement of worn tires to her/his supervisor.

-Your institution should also compensate employees who miss work as a result of work-related injuries.
-If such compensation is not regulated by the labor laws in your country, develop a clear policy on the number of days that are paid when employees are on medical leave due to work-induced health problems.
+Providers should also compensate employees who miss work as a result of work-related injuries.
+If such compensation is not regulated by the national labor laws, they should develop a clear policy on the number of days that are paid when employees are on medical leave due to work-induced health problems.
 Such compensation might be included in an employee medical insurance product.
 The policy should state the maximum number of paid days off for medical leave.
-Also, this policy should state what happens if the employee finishes the maximum number of days and is still declared not able to work again due to the injuries (long- term disability).
+Also, this policy should state what happens if the employee finishes the maximum number of days and is still declared not able to work again due to the injuries (long-term disability).

 5.A.3.1 The provider assesses the health and safety risks faced by its employees and audits its existing safety measures.
 Minimum frequency: annually.

 A workplace risk assessment is one of the key tools for improving occupational safety and health conditions at work.
-It plays an important role in protecting workers and businesses, as well as complying with the laws in many countries.
+It plays an important role in protecting workers and businesses, as well as complying with the labor laws in many countries.
 It helps everyone focus on the risks that really matter in the workplace – the ones with the potential to cause real harm.
-A risk assessment should be performed at least annually.
-This assessment is simply a careful examination of what, in the workplace, could cause harm to people.
-It should identify the hazard and the required control measures.
+A risk assessment should be performed at least annually and should identify the hazard and the required control measures.

 Scoring guidance